San Jacinto Mountains: Geography

 The range extends for approximately 30 mi from the San Bernardino Mountains southeast to the Santa Rosa Mountains.
 The San Jacinto Mountains are the northernmost of the Peninsular Ranges, which run 1500 km from Southern California to the southern tip of the Baja California Peninsula.
 The highest peak in the range is San Jacinto Peak (3,302 m; 10,834 ft), and the range is also a Great Basin Divide landform for the Salton Watershed to the east.
+The hills east of Live Oak Canyon Road, in San Bernardino County, are the northernmost extent of the range.

 The Coachella Valley stretches along the eastern side of the range, including the cities of Palm Springs and Rancho Mirage.
 San Gorgonio Pass separates the range from Mount San Gorgonio to the north.
 The western slope holds the community of Idyllwild.
 The range is the eastern boundary of the San Jacinto Valley, location of Hemet; it also marks the eastern edge of the fast-growing Inland Empire region and Greater Los Angeles as a whole.

 Much of the range is embraced by the Santa Rosa and San Jacinto Mountains National Monument created in 2000.
 Mount San Jacinto State Park is located along the flank of San Jacinto Peak.
 Part of the eastern flank of the range is located within the Agua Caliente Indian Reservation.
 In 1990, the California Legislature created the Coachella Valley Mountains Conservancy to protect the mountains surrounding the valley.